Sharp, Altomare, Knight share LPGA Tour lead in Texas

+THE COLONY, Texas (AP) — Cheyenne Knight took a share of the lead into the weekend in her home LPGA Tour event.

-THE COLONY, Texas (AP) — Alena Sharp shot a 6-under 65 on Friday for a share of the second-round lead with Brittany Altomare and Cheyenne Knight in the LPGA Tour’s Volunteers of America Classic.
+A two-time Texas state high school champion at Aledo, just west of Fort Worth, Knight shot a 4-under 67 on Friday to join Alena Sharp and Brittany Altomare atop of the leaderboard in the Volunteers of America Classic.

+“It’s incredible,” Knight said.
+“I know they’re going to cheer for me if I make a birdie or if I make a bogey, and just having all my family and friends here, it means a lot just having that support because I don’t get to play close to home very often.
+So just seeing them smiling and cheering me on is definitely a little advantage.”

-Sharp closed with a bogey on the par-4 18th to drop into the tie for the lead at 9-under 133 at Old American Golf Club.
-Altomare had a 66, and Knight shot 67.
+Sharp closed with a bogey on the par-4 18th for a 65, and Altomare had a 66 to reach 9-under 133 at Old American Golf Club.
 The three leaders are winless on the LPGA Tour.

-Knight was a two-time state high school champion at Aledo, just west of Fort Worth.
+Knight had six birdies and two bogeys in the second round.
+Likely playing her final event of her rookie season on the tour, the 22-year-old former University of Alabama is 120th on the money list, with the final top 100 keeping their tour cards for next year.

+“If I ever get nervous or uncomfortable, I’m like, ‘I have everything to gain, nothing to lose.’
+I know I need a top finish and that’s what I’m trying to do,” Knight said.
+“I’m just trying to play one shot at a time.
+There’s 36 more holes and if I have a bogey or something, I have plenty of golf left.
+I know I need a high finish to avoid going back to Q-School, so I’m just putting my foot on the gas.”

 First-round leader Stephanie Meadow was 8 under, following her opening 63 with a 71.